Reading railway station: Location

 The station is on the northern side of central Reading.
 Since its most recent redevelopment, it now has two principal entrance facades, one facing south to the town centre and the other north to the River Thames.
 These are linked to each other and to the platforms for passengers by a transfer bridge (a broad covered overbridge with shops).
 Outside the ticket barriers they are also linked by the former station subway, which has been converted into a public pedestrian and cycle route.

 The southern facade hosts two entrances, one either side of the Three Guineas pub that occupies the original 1860s station building.
 These provide access to a multi-level streetscape, with a pedestrianised Station Square at the higher level and the taxi rank at a lower level.
 This streetscape is surrounded by the new Station Hill development, Thames Tower and the Malmaison Hotel.

 The northern facade has a single entrance, providing access to a second taxi rank, a bus interchange used by buses heading across the river to and from Caversham, and to the station multi-storey car park.
 These in turn connect to the town's Inner Distribution Road.

 In the chainage notation traditionally used on the railway, the station's location on the Great Western main line is 35 mi 78 ch from Paddington.

 Station layout

-From 2013
+Since 2013

 The station has fifteen platforms.
 The nine through-platforms are numbered 7–15, each split into "a" (eastern end) and "b" (western end) sections.
 Platforms 7–11 are on the main (fast) lines, whereas 12–15 are on the relief (slow) lines.
 Relief line platforms 13–15 have access to the underpass for services to London Waterloo and Gatwick Airport.